 You’re aware of the importance of security but your colleagues may not be as educated on the matter.

 Even if you’re responsible for the security at your law firm, it’s not a one-person job to protect an entire firm.
-Rather, good cybersecurity and privacy come from the joint effort from all employees at the firm.
+Rather, a strong cybersecurity and privacy culture comes from the joint effort of all employees at the firm.

 While not intentional, many security and privacy breaches actually result from the actions of employees.
 A great way to reduce the likeliness of internal breaches is to create more security awareness by forming a security culture in the workplace.

 Be transparent with your colleagues about the threats that are out there, how to prevent them, and what will happen if they don’t.

 3. Increase your security budget

 Your current security budget may not be enough to satisfy the cybersecurity needs of your law firm.
 If this is the case, it’s time to increase the budget to bridge this gap because not spending enough could potentially cost you more.

-If you become a victim of a data breach, you’ll face significant fines and other penalties — which includes legal fees, compliance fines and not to mention a damaged reputation, a loss of existing clients, and trouble acquiring future clients for your law firm.
+If you become a victim of a data breach, you’ll face significant fines and other penalties — which include legal fees, compliance fines and not to mention a damaged reputation, a loss of existing clients, and trouble acquiring future clients for your law firm.
 In IBM’s Cost of a Data Breach Report for 2018, the global average cost of a data breach in 2018 was 3.86 million dollars which went up by a rate of 6% from the previous year.

 4. Practice secure file sharing

 One of the biggest threats to your law firm’s cybersecurity is file sharing.
 During the many stages of litigation, legal professionals and support staff at your firm will have to exchange privileged information with clients, colleagues, law clerks, co-counsel, and opposing counsel.